ghostsdegree/ghostsdegree/README.md

 Hello there.
 Looking for somthing?

-Poor coder here, nothing useful
+Poor coder here, nothing useful.